bioscan-ml/bioscan-clip/README.md

 The aligned image-DNA embedding space improves taxonomic classification using images and allows us to do cross-modal retrieval from image to DNA.
 We train BIOSCAN-CLIP on the [BIOSCAN-1M](https://biodiversitygenomics.net/projects/1m-insects/) and [BIOSCAN-5M](https://biodiversitygenomics.net/projects/5m-insects/) insect datasets.
 These datasets provides paired images of insects and their DNA barcodes, along with their taxonomic labels.

 # Setup environment
 BIOSCAN-CLIP was developed using Python 3.10 and PyTorch 2.0.1.
 We recommend the use of GPU and CUDA for efficient training and inference.
-Our models were developed with CUDA 12.4.
+Our models were developed with CUDA 11.7 and 12.4.
 We also recommend the use of [miniconda](https://docs.anaconda.com/miniconda/miniconda-install/) for managing your environments.

 To setup the environment width necessary dependencies, type the following commands: